 At any given time, you will find a huge selection of daypacks on ems.com.
 But which pack is right for you?
 Depending on how much you plan on carrying and for how long, the answer can be as simple as which style you like best, or as complex as waist belt configuration.
 Here are a few thoughts and suggestions to simplify your buying decision.

 Daypacks are the smallest of the backpack family, typically measuring between 1200 and 2500 cubic inches (~20 to 40 L).
 Unlike larger overnight backpacks, daypacks do not have an internal frame and are designed to carry loads of no more than 20 to 25 pounds.
 Many daypacks have been specialized for a particular activity or to carry specific gear.

 WHEN IS A DAYPACK USED?

 As its name implies, a daypack is used for activities that require carrying a day’s worth of gear.
 These activities range from things like hiking or climbing to things like commuting, travel, or school.
 If you’re shopping for a daypack on our website, refer to the Primary Use spec on the product pages to make sure that the pack you’re considering is suitable for your intended activity.

-Daypacks for hiking.
+Daypacks for Hiking

-Daypacks for school
+Daypacks for Climbing